Arthur Boyd and Shaun Gladwell

 With a career spanning more than two decades, Shaun Gladwell is known for his striking moving image works that explore the politics and poetics of human movement.
 With a longstanding interest in Boyd’s work and familial roots in the Shoalhaven, Gladwell brings a deep affinity for Boyd’s concerns, particularly around how masculinity can be performed, tested and transformed, and the role of art as a site of metamorphosis and renewal.
 Gladwell’s new commission responds directly to Boyd’s Nebuchadnezzar works and was created in residence in the unique natural environment of Bundanon.

-Bringing together these two leading Australian artists across generations, Man on Fire: Visions of Nebuchadnezzar explores an ancient story of hubris and undoing.
-Illuminating the enduring questions of power, exile and human frailty, the meeting of Boyd and Gladwell ignites new considerations of masculinity, psychological reckoning and renewal.
+Bringing together two leading Australian artists across generations, Man on Fire: Visions of Nebuchadnezzar explores a story of hubris and undoing.
+Illuminating the enduring questions of power, exile and human frailty, Boyd and Gladwell wrestle with ideas of masculinity, reckoning and renewal.